INS Trinkat

 INS Trinkat is a patrol vessel of the Indian Navy were designed and constructed by Garden Reach Shipbuilders and Engineers in Kolkata, West Bengal.

 Role

 The patrol vessel carry out fisheries protection, anti-poaching, counter-insurgency and search-and-rescue operations in coastal areas and in the exclusive economic zone.
-The vessels of the class are named after the Trinkat Island from the Andaman and Nicobar Islands or the Lakshadweep Islands.
+This ship is named after Trinkat Island.
+The vessels of the class are named after islands from the Andaman and Nicobar Islands or the Lakshadweep Islands.